bluescan/tacentview/docs/cli.md

 ---
 ## Tacent View CLI
 This page is an overview of the features available in _Tacent View_ while using the command line interface.
-It is work in progress and will eventually house a tutorial with useful example commands.
-In the mean time here is the specification for command-line parameters directly from the built-in help flag.
+All operations that may be performed in the GUI may also be accessed via the command-line allowing many images to be processed by a single command.
+For example, a simple CLI command can resize all png files in a list and then save them as jpg files at a desired quality level.

 ---
 ## Examples

-The easiest way to begin using _Tacent View_ from the commad line is by example.
-These examples assume a) _tacentview.exe_ is in the path (or in the current directory), and b) there are multiple images of various types in the current directory.
+The easiest way to begin using _Tacent View_ from the commad-line is by example.
+The following examples assume a) _tacentview.exe_ is in the path or in the current directory, and b) there are multiple images of various types in the current directory.
+The examples do not exhaustively demonstrate all options and parameters -- see the _usage_ section after the examples for all the options.

 **Example 1 - Convert to TGA**
 ```